for Veterans and the Public

 Drugs and Alcohol: Overview

 If you've just found out that you are HIV positive, you might be wondering what alcohol and other "recreational" drugs will do to your body.
-(Recreational drugs are drugs that aren't being used for medical purposes, such as beer, cocaine, amphetamines, and pot; this also includes prescription medicines that are being used for pleasure.)
+(Recreational drugs are drugs that aren't being used for medical purposes, such as cocaine, amphetamines, and pot; this also includes prescription medicines that are being used for pleasure.)

 You may be wondering whether these drugs are bad for your immune system.
 And what about your HIV medications--can recreational drugs affect those?

 However, most experts would agree that, in large amounts, drugs and alcohol are bad for your immune system and your overall health.
-Remember, if you have HIV, your immune system is already weakened.
+Remember, when you have HIV, your immune system is already weakened.

 In this series, you can read about what alcohol and drugs can do to your overall health.

 Drugs and Alcohol: Effects on your immune system

 Drinking too much alcohol can weaken your immune system.
 A weaker immune system will have a harder time fighting off common infections (such as a cold), as well as HIV-related infections.
 A weaker immune system also increases the chance that you will experience more side effects from your HIV medications.

 Smoking marijuana (pot) or any other drug irritates the lungs.
 You may be more likely to get serious lung infections, such as pneumonia.

 Other common recreational drugs, such as cocaine or crystal methamphetamine ("meth," "speed"), can leave your body dehydrated and exhausted, as well as lead to skin irritation.
 All of these things can make it easier for you to get infections.